 Reminder to Those Who Receive the COVID-19 Vaccine

-Members of the College community who are able to be or already have been vaccinated must continue to comply with all of Barnard’s COVID-19 policies—which include regular testing and the wearing of a face covering at all times—because vaccination does not exempt anyone from College coronavirus protocols implemented in 2020.
+Members of the College community who are able to be or already have been vaccinated must continue to comply with all of Barnard’s COVID-19 policies—which include regular testing, social distancing, and the wearing of a face covering at all times—because vaccination does not exempt anyone from College coronavirus protocols implemented in 2020.
 As more becomes known about the availability and functioning of the vaccine, as well as the vaccination rate in our campus community, relevant College policies will be developed and shared with the community.

 Additional COVID-19 Vaccine Resources:

 - New York State’s Vaccine Eligibility Screening Tool

 - New York State’s distribution plan

 Using this survey, Barnard faculty, staff, and students who have already been vaccinated can voluntarily share that information, and those who are interested in vaccination, whether or not currently eligible, can opt in to Barnard sharing their information with out current and future vaccination distribution partners to facilitate our community's access to the vaccine as a supplement to city and state resources.
 We will share more details with the community as they become available.